rocketbot-cl/O365/docs/Manual_O365.md

 # O365

-Connect to Outlook for O365.
+Connect to Outlook using O365.

 ![banner](imgs/Banner_O365.png)
 ## How to install this module